-The locals have their own unique culture including music and dance and are known producing much of the traditional crafts in the Maluku’s.
-Unfortunately the locals are also known as being not particularly welcoming in Saumlaki with excessive shouting and demands for money placed on visitors.
+The locals have their own unique culture including music and dance and are known for producing much of the traditional crafts in the Maluku’s.
+Unfortunately the locals are also known as being not particularly welcoming in Saumlaki, with excessive shouting and demands for money placed on visitors.

 Saumlaki is the only place that has accommodation.
 Budget travellers may be in for a surprise as the prices are considered very high for what are basic rooms with fans and shared bathrooms.
 Upmarket accommodation is also available providing good service, food and ocean views.

 There are some interesting sights around Yamdena including megalithic structures and the Stone Stairway.
 For those seeking something a bit more adventurous charter a boat and explore the neighbouring islands.
 Some are uninhabited so could be worth a day trip.